lightbend/paradox/docs/src/main/paradox/features/css-friendliness.md

 </div>
 ```

-You can even nest blocks like this:
+You can even nest blocks by using more `@` characters like this:

 ```
 @@@ div { #foo .bar .baz }